Mischief Under/Over 5000

 Whether the mischief concerns either testamentary instruments or value of which exceeds $5,000 under section 430(3) of the Criminal Code, or if the mischief is under $5,000 under section 430(4) of the Criminal Code, the offence is treated as a hybrid offence.
 The prosecutor can decide whether to proceed summarily or by indictment.
 Indictment proceeding is treated more severely, and the accused can elect a mode of trial whether by judge alone or judge and jury.
 It is the duty of the prosecutor to prove the elements of the offence beyond a reasonable doubt.
 All the elements of the offence must be met in order to convict the offender.
 If you are charged with this offence you may have a defence available depending on the facts of the case.
 Your criminal defence lawyer will advise you if there are any legal defences to your alleged mischief charge which may negate the elements of the offence and advocate for you.

-Do not plead guilty until you have either consulted with duty counsel or a criminal lawyer regarding your criminal case.
-It is also important to know that you have legal rights and equally important that they are preserved.
+Do not plead guilty until you have either consulted with duty counsel or a Criminal Defence Lawyer regarding your criminal case.

 I also accept Legal Aid Certificates.
 Hire me as your Legal Aid Criminal Defence Lawyer in Mississauga today!